cogwirrel/pi-nav/README.md

 `cd pi-nav-ui`
 `npm install`
-`npm install -g gulp` <-- If you haven't got it already `gulp build`
+`npm install -g gulp` <-- If you haven't got it already

+Make sure you set up your own static/demo/credentials.js copied from the example.
+See the [ffwdme.js](https://github.com/ffwdme/ffwdme.js) README for more info on credentials!

+Once you're done, run this to build the UI!
+`gulp build`

 This populates the "static" folder in `pi-nav`.